BOSGAME M4

 Wccftech's Findings

-Wccftech awarded the M4 an impressive 8.8 out of 10, calling it strong value in the mini PC segment.
-Their testing highlighted the versatile connectivity options and appealing industrial design, though they noted subpar thermal performance during extended gaming sessions aligns with Team Pandory’s airflow findings.
-The OCuLink and USB4 combination earned particular praise for enabling flexible expansion options that many competitors lack.
+Wccftech awarded the M4 an 8.8 out of 10, calling it strong value in the mini PC segment.
+Their testing highlighted the versatile connectivity and the honeycomb-vented design, though the reviewer noted subpar thermal performance during an extended gaming session (a limitation they described as common across this class).
+The OCuLink and USB4 combination earned particular praise for enabling flexible expansion that many competitors lack.

 Customer Reviews of the BOSGAME M4